miranj/craft-cryptographer/README.md

 Requirements
 ------------
-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 3 or 4.
 The Craft 2 version is availabe in [the `v0` branch](https://github.com/miranj/craft-cryptographer/tree/v0).